mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with AWS Secrets Manager

-When setting up an integration with [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html), you need to authenticate with your AWS account, entering the access key pair (access key ID and secret access key), region, and MFA token for your AWS account.
+When setting up an integration with [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html), you need to authenticate with your AWS account, entering the access key pair (access key ID and secret access key), region, and multi-factor authentication (MFA) token for your AWS account.
 Then you can link secrets stored in AWS Secrets Manager using the secret Amazon Resource Name (ARN), role ARN, and version for each secret.

 > Your computer must be able to access your Amazon Web Services instance.